straw-hat-team/adr/src/adrs/4761776210/README.md

 platform guess about tenant org charts, and it keeps the platform's interpretation surface minimal and provable.

-The model:
+The model, reduced to what the mechanism actually needs:

 ```
-Container { id, tenant, parentId?, kind, name }
+Container { id, parentId? }
 ```

-- Every tenant has a root container.
-Tenants build arbitrary trees under it.
-Depth is capped at single digits, matching industry practice.
+A node and its parent.
+Everything else is derivable, decorative, or a surface concern:

+- The tenant is the root ancestor.
+The wall is the node with no parent;
+  implementations may denormalize a tenant column for query efficiency, but it is not model.
+- `kind` (`project`, `team`, `user-home`) is an entry in the standard labels map that every entity already carries.
+A value the platform never interprets does not deserve a schema field.
+- A human-readable name or slug (unique among siblings) belongs to the API-surface layer that renders path-style resource names, not to the core model.
 - Every resource carries a single `container` reference (one canonical parent, its placement) plus a separate `owner` principal (its accountability).
 Neither is derivable from the other.
-- `kind` is a label, not a schema.
-Values like `project`, `team`, and `user-home` are display vocabulary.
-The platform has no code path conditioned on `kind`.
+- Depth is capped at single digits, matching industry practice.

 The platform interprets the tree through exactly two operations: